TrainWeb.org Facebook Page

 Our rides

-Robin and I boarded Sinai for our trip both ways on this unique railroad.
+Robin and I boarded Sinai for our trip.
 The gates closed and soon we were headed upwards.

-The trip up the grade passing the out-of-service Olivet car this morning.
-We paid at the top, then waited for the gates to be closed and we would be taken down the grade.
+The journey up the grade, passing the out-of-service Olivet car.
+We paid at the top, then waited for the gates to be closed and would be taken down the grade.

-The trip back down the grade.
-It had been a good time of riding an old friend once again.
-We returned to the Pershing Square subway station and waited for the first train back.
+The ride downgrade, which we both enjoyed.
+We returned to the Pershing Square subway station and waited for the first train.

-Five minutes later, a Wilshire and Western subway train took us back to Union Station and Robin went to Subway.
+Five minutes later, a Wilshire and Western train returned us to Union Station, where Robin went to Subway.

-Metrolink train 354 pulled into Union Station to take us out to the newest station of San Bernardino Downtown.
-The Metrolink conductor let me board the bicycle car before the other passengers.
-Robin found me at my usual table and the train departed on time with Robin took pictures of the ride to San Bernardino, while I would wait until we got close to the San Bernardino flyover.
-Our tickets were inspected and the conductor found the usual fare evaders aboard this train.
+Metrolink Train 354 arrived at Union Station to take us to the newest Metrolink station at San Bernardino Downtown.
+The conductor let me board the bicycle car before the other passengers and Robin found me at my usual table and the train departed on time.
+Our tickets were inspected and the conductor found the usual fare evaders aboard.

 BNSF power before the flyover.

-The San Bernardino Sub heads south into B Yard.
+The San Bernardino Subdivision goes south into B Yard.

 BNSF A Yard in San Bernardino.

-The new tracks at the San Bernardino Metrolink station.
+The new tracks at the San Bernardino station.

-My new rail mileage would start once we left the San Bernardino station platform.
+Our new rail mileage would start once we left the the station platform.

-We would pass the east end of the BNSF A Yard before we crossed West 3rd Street
+Passing the east end of BNSF A Yard before crossing West 3rd Street.

-We crossed Walkinshaw Street then made a straight shot into the new San Bernardino Downtown station.
+We crossed Walkinshaw Street then travelled straight into the new San Bernardino Downtown station.

 Metrolink 354.

-Our train now had a red over yellow signal which meant we would take the other track back to the old San Bernardino station.
-We left on time and here are a few more pictures.
+Our train now had a red-over-yellow signal, which meant we would take the other track back to San Bernardino station, and left on time.

 The famous Arrowhead symbol on the Arrowhead Mountain that was uncovered a few years ago by a major forest fire.